thuanowa/youtube_zen_ublock/README.md

 ## You want block more 💩?

-- Ulock have the feature block element
+- Ublock have the feature block element
 - Find the 💩 you want to rip off → right click → click `Block element` -> you will know what to do.

 ![](./img/20211107222850.png)